m25csa030-pixel/geometry-central-extended/README.md

 [CinoLib](https://github.com/mlivesu/cinolib)

 ---

-**Additional Information:**
+**GPU backend** (CUDA PCG solver, Heat Method & Vector Heat Method GPU integration) contributed by **Suraj Kumar**, Indian Institute of Technology Jodhpur.

-GPU Support provided to this library by Suraj Kumar from Indian Institute Of Technology Jodhpur.
+Development of this software was funded in part by NSF Award 1717320, an NSF graduate research fellowship, and gifts from Adobe Research and Autodesk, Inc.